branflake2267/Archetypes/README.md

 ##Archetypes
 * Follow the links for the desired archetype below for project creation instructions.
 * Don't see your archetype here?
-Find them all at [here](https://github.com/branflake2267/Archetypes/tree/master/archetypes).
+Find them all [here](https://github.com/branflake2267/Archetypes/tree/master/archetypes).

 ### GWT Archetypes
 <table>